The Hard Sell

 This is the message from BIM conferences, infomercial research papers, self-appointed BIM evangelists and ‘thought leaders’.
 Much of this information is as reliable and trustworthy as a home shopping TV channel.

-Of course, there is nothing wrong with marketing and promotion: it is just part of sales whether you are buying a new car or some software.
+Of course, there is nothing wrong with marketing and promotion: it is just part of life whether you are buying a new car or technology.
 The important thing is to differentiate fact from sales-talk.

 Design & Construction industry characteristics

-The design & construction industry is generally characterised by low profit margins and high risks.
-It would not be unusual for a general contractor to have single digit margins and achieving this is heavily dependent on the project running smoothly (or perfectly..)
+The design & construction industry is generally characterised by very low profit margins and high risks.
+A general contractor will often have single digit profit margins and achieving this is heavily dependent on the project running smoothly (or perfectly..)

 - For contractors, there are likely to be numerous risks that could singlehandedly wipe out the profit margin.